riceissa/simple-website-darkmode/README.md

 # Simple Website Darkmode

+A simple darkmode color scheme script for your website, with a three-state menu (auto/light/dark).

 ## Basic setup

 Near the end of your `<head>` tag (in particular, after any of your own CSS),